 So many visitors to Yellowstone National Park end up seeing the park only from the window of their car.
 This ties into the other mistakes mentioned here, by not planning enough time for your Yellowstone visit that you are stuck in your car all day every day rushing between sites.
 Don’t make this mistake.
 Make sure you find the time to get out of your car and onto the trails.

 Many of the popular trails at Yellowstone are either wooden boardwalks or concrete paths making the park accessible to all types of travelers.
 Note that even if a trail isn’t that long, they are often filled with so many interesting sights that it will take longer than you think!
 On the Mammoth Hot Springs trail above, we planned only 20 minutes but saw an elk on the side of the path and ended up staying for an hour and a half!
-Plan for plenty of time into your itinerary for unexpected diversions.
+Plan for plenty of time into your Yellowstone itinerary for unexpected diversions, not to mention traffic jams in parking lots and on roadways.

 Mistake #6: Only Visiting The Tourist Hot Spots And Nowhere Else